-On Tuesday, October 9, our student-musicians will deliver our district's first concert of the year.
-The bands will feature some strong symphonic music, while the choirs will deliver an "American sampler" — songs from across this great land of ours.
+On Tuesday, March 5, our student-musicians will present our Midwinter Concert.
+The bands will again delight with their selections, and the jazz bands will make their debut at this performance.
+The seventh grade choirs will deliver a robust and diverse set of music of their own, sure to please.
 The concert begins at 7pm and we hope all of our community will come to enjoy the fruits of the students' labor.

 Students: please meet in the music rooms at 6:30p to get prepared.

 On Monday, March 11, our eighth grade choir will present their annual musical — this year will be Annie Jr. Based on the popular comic strip and adapted from the Tony Award-winning Best Musical, with a beloved book and score by Tony Award-winners, Thomas Meehan, Charles Strouse and Martin Charnin, Annie Jr. features everyone’s favorite little redhead in her very first adventure.

 With equal measures of pluck and positivity, little orphan Annie charms everyone's hearts despite a next-to-nothing start in 1930s New York City.
 Annie is determined to find the parents who abandoned her years ago on the doorstep of an orphanage run by the cruel Miss Hannigan.
 Annie eventually foils Miss Hannigan's evil machinations, finding a new home and family in billionaire Oliver Warbucks, his personal secretary, Grace Farrell, and a lovable mutt named Sandy.

 Mark your calendars now and make plans to join us for these one-of-a-kind experiences!

 There will be a $3 admission fee to all 7th/8th band and vocal concerts this year for adults.